Witnessing quantum criticality and entanglement in the triangular antiferromagnet KYbSe$_2$: Entanglement Witnesses

-If we calculate nQFI from Schwinger boson theory and DMRG, we get $\rm nQFI=1.607$ for Schwinger Bosons and $\rm nQFI=0.0339$ (both assuming $T=0.3$~K).
+If we calculate nQFI from Schwinger boson theory and DMRG, we get $\rm nQFI=5.049$ for Schwinger Bosons and $\rm nQFI=0.107$ for DMRG (both assuming $T=0.3$~K).
 The tiny DMRG value is because of the large broadening present from finite size effects.
-We expect the Schwinger Boson result to more accurately reflect the theoretical QFI, and it is in good agreement with our experimental value of 1.03(4).
-(We expect the experimental value is smaller because of (i) experimental broadening, (ii) small 3D and anisotropic exchanges in KYbSe$_2$, and (iii) the fact that the experimental data is taken at finite temperature while the theoretical calculation is for $T=0$.) }
+We expect the Schwinger Boson result to more accurately reflect the theoretical QFI, and it is in good agreement with our experimental value of 3.4(2).
+(We expect the experimental value is smaller because of (i) experimental broadening, (ii) small 3D and anisotropic exchanges in KYbSe$_2$, and (iii) the fact that the experimental data is taken at finite temperature while the theoretical calculation is for $T=0$.)
+These experimental considerations notwithstanding, the 0.3~K nQFI far exceeds the unentangled threshold, even if the 0.3~K nQFI uncertainty were much larger.
+This allows us to conclusively rule out a trivial unentangled phase.

+We also note that the nature of the nQFI integral guarantees that nQFI will increase as temperature decreases.
+This is for two reasons: (1) the $\tanh$ factor allows more low-energy intensity into the integral as $T \rightarrow 0$, leading to an increase in QFI as $T$ decreases because the most intense features are at the lowest energies.
+(2) scattering features generally sharpen as temperature decreases.
+This is certainly the trend in KYbSe$_2$ as we compare the 1~K, 2~K, and 0.3~K scattering.
+As the scattering features sharpen, the energy integrated intensity at $Q=K$ will increase as well.
+Therefore the $T \rightarrow 0 $ nQFI will certainly increase even more.